ronniross/asi-ecosystem/README.md

 # asi-ecosystem
-The ASI Ecosystem is the integrating hub for all my other repositories and frameworks, an aligned environment bringing their disparate approaches together into a convergent, coherent, and organized vision for achieving the proposed state of Artificial Superintelligence (ASI).
+The ASI Ecosystem is the integrating hub for all my other repositories and frameworks, an aligned environment bringing their disparate approaches together into an organized vision for achieving the proposed state of Artificial Superintelligence (ASI).

 | Repository | Description |
 | :--- | :--- |